FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 * `nginx`

 #### Compilers
-* `gcc`
-* `make` (Required to build stockfish)
-* `closure` (JavaScript compiler)
+* `closure` (if you wish to compile minified JavaScripts for production)
 * `Java 8`

 ### Installation Steps

 #### Setting up your Lichess configuration and Compiling the Web App

-1. Fork the lila project from github on your computer: `git clone https://github.com/ornicar/lila.git`
+1. Fork the lila project from github on your computer (including submodules): `git clone --recursive https://github.com/ornicar/lila.git`

 1. Using your favourite terminal emulator, change your current directory to the top level of the checked out repository.
 This is important for the successful execution of the Lichess build scripts. `cd lila`

-1. Set up the submodules by executing the following command: `git submodule update --init --recursive`
+1. Create `conf/application.conf` with the following content:

+        include "base"

+        net {
+          domain = "l.org"
+          asset.domain = "en.l.org"
+        }

 1. Run `./bin/build-deps.sh`

 1. Compile the scala application with `sbt compile`

-1. Run `sudo npm install gulp-cli -g` (or `npm install gulp-cli` and then add the install path of gulp to your PATH variable.)
+1. Run `sudo npm install gulp-cli -g` (or `npm install gulp-cli` and then add the install path of gulp to your PATH variable).

 1. Run `./ui/build`